Negligent, bad faith, or fraudulent practices with respect to insurance policies, insurance coverage, or insurance claims can take many forms:

 - A family was denied payment of two life insurance policies totaling $1.5 million from Metropolitan Life Insurance Company after the death of the family matriarch.
 MetLife declined to pay the benefits by claiming that the decedent misrepresented her net worth when applying for the policy.
 After a lower court found in favor of the insurer, Trief & Olk was able to successfully overturn the lower Court’s decision and was granted summary judgment for the full amount of the policies, $1.5 million.

-- In 2013, we successfully settled a life insurance beneficiary dispute on behalf of a decedent’s mother.
+- We successfully settled a life insurance beneficiary dispute on behalf of a decedent’s mother.
 The case involved an argument as to whether a judgment of divorce nullified a properly executed beneficiary form.
 We were able to settle the case for several hundred thousand dollars.

-- In 2012, beneficiaries of a public school teacher’s assistant were denied benefits under a Public Employees’ Retirement System (PERS) Policy.
+- Beneficiaries of a public school teacher’s assistant were denied benefits under a Public Employees’ Retirement System (PERS) Policy.
 We were able to obtain the full policy amount after successfully arguing before the Division of Pensions and Benefits Board of Trustees that the decedent was on an official leave of absence at the time of death.

 - We represented a family of a deceased physician when the life insurance company refused to pay the family’s claim due to missing premium payments.
 We were able to defeat the insurance company’s position by establishing that the company had failed to properly send out the premium notice.
 We won at trial; and the jury trial was affirmed by the appellate court.